-April 10 is National Youth HIV/AIDS Awareness Day (NYHAAD), a day to educate the public on the impact of HIV on youth, especially among communities of color.
-This NYHAAD, we recognize the resilience of youth and young leaders fighting the HIV epidemic across the country as they highlight the urgent need to raise awareness on HIV prevention and care among their peers.
+April 10 is National Youth HIV/AIDS Awareness Day (NYHAAD), a day to educate the public on the impact of HIV on youth, especially young people of color.
+This NYHAAD, we recognize the resilience of youth and young leaders fighting the HIV epidemic across the country as they highlight the urgent need to raise awareness about HIV prevention and care among their peers.

-Many youth who are at risk for HIV receive insufficient sex education and experience health-related inequities that are linked to low testing rates, high rates of sexually transmitted diseases, and low condom use.
-These factors contribute to the fact that 44% of youth with HIV were undiagnosed and only 60% of youth with HIV were virally suppressed in 2018 – the highest and lowest rates of any age group for those indicators.
-In 2019, despite a 4% decrease, youth still accounted for more than 20% of all new HIV diagnoses nationwide.
+Many young people who are at risk for HIV receive insufficient sex education and experience health-related inequities that are linked to low testing rates, high rates of sexually transmitted diseases, and low condom use.
+In 2020, despite efforts to reduce transmission, youth still accounted for more than 20% of all new HIV diagnoses nationwide.

-Out of those new diagnoses among youth, male-to-male sexual contact and heterosexual contact made up 92% and 86% of all new HIV diagnoses among young men and women respectively, underscoring an important need to raise awareness on HIV prevention.
+Out of those new diagnoses among youth, male-to-male sexual contact and heterosexual contact made up 93% and 90% of all new HIV diagnoses among young men and women respectively, underscoring the need to raise awareness about HIV prevention.

-Among youth, communities of color are disproportionately affected by HIV more than other groups.
-Compared to their White and Hispanic/Latinx counterparts, young Black men and women experience greater rates of HIV.
+Among youth, communities of color are disproportionately affected by HIV.
+Compared to their white and Hispanic/Latinx counterparts, young Black men and women experience greater rates of HIV.

 The HIV epidemic among youth is impacted by a wide range of health disparities and cultural factors, including stigma and socioeconomic challenges.
 Social determinants of health such as poverty and unemployment can negatively affect HIV-related health outcomes by creating competing priorities and hindering access to basic health care: